-Around one in five road traffic collisions involve an uninsured or untraced driver, according to the Motor Insurers’ Bureau (MIB).
+Every 20 minutes someone in the UK is hit by an uninsured or hit-and-run driver according to the Motor Insurers’ Bureau (MIB).
 And the costs of accidents from uninsured drivers adds around £30 to your insurance price.

 What do I do if an uninsured driver hits me?